 The MDAS Education Committee arranges classes for chapter members and the public, serves as a resource for information on local classes through other organizations, and provides links to educational materials and programs available online.

-New classes for Spring 2018, including Avian Treasure Hunt with Juan-Carlos Solis, and an extended 4-session Birding By Ear class with Denise Wight have been scheduled.
+Classes for Spring 2018, including Avian Treasure Hunt with Juan-Carlos Solis, and an extended 4-session Birding By Ear class with Denise Wight are full.

 Two 1.5-hour classes and two 5.5-hour field trips

 Class: Wednesday, April 11 and 18, 6:15-7:45 PM

 Field Trips: Saturday, April 14 and 21, 8:30-2:00 PM, location TBD